rsksmart/devportal-1.0/WindowsInstall.md

 ![Ruby install path](https://github.com/rsksmart/rsksmart.github.io/blob/master/assets/img/windowsInstall/windowsInstall-01.png)

-*Do not install in Program files, if you do it, after it not works because it do not find it.*
+*Do not install in Program files, as your system will be unable to find it if you do so.*

 &nbsp;